merenlab/anvio.org/install/index.md

 conda activate anvio-dev
 ```

-If you are here, you can now jump to "[Check your anvi'o setup](#4-check-your-installation)" to see if things worked for you using `anvi-self-test`.
+If you are here, you can now jump to "[Check your anvi'o setup](#4-check-your-installation)" to see if things worked for you using `anvi-self-test`, but don't forget to take a look at the bonus chapter below, especially if you are using `bash`.

 ## Bonus: An alternative BASH profile setup